elasticio/elasticio.github.io/content/_guides/changing-metadata.md

 ## Introduction

 As of version 3.17.0, you can change the default meta content of your platform page.
 There are two reasons to do this.
 First of all, the more you can customize and personalize the Platform, the better in terms of whitelabeling.
 The second reason is the uncertain rules of search engine optimization.
 Google's policies change all the time to prevent grey and black hat SEO activities, or improve consumers' search experience.
 What stays the same is the fact that meta content always remains important to a certain extent for page evaluation.
-Whatever this extent may be, it's better to have relevant metadata.
+Whatever this extent may be presently, it's better to have relevant metadata.

+We offer the following meta content for customization:

+- **Description.** This is a brief text that you can see near the link to your page in the search results.
+It's not recommended to exceed 158 characters, because everything else will be cropped.

+- **Keywords.** These are words associated with the Platform in some way.

+- **Author.** This one is used when you want to give credit to the person responsible for the content.

 ## Instruction

-Here is the list of steps:
+Follow these steps:

 1\.
 Go to your Platform page, right click for the context menu and select "View Page Source".